Your baby is considered viable! If born now, your little one has a chance of survival with special intensive care.

 What to do:

-- If you experience more than four contractions during an hour, if they change in intensity and/or they are accompanied by vaginal secretions, see your doctor.
+- If you experience more than four contractions during an hour, if they change in intensity, or are accompanied by vaginal secretions, see your doctor.

 - Read up on or speak to your doctor about false and real labour signs.